enj657/Credit_Risk_Analysis/README.md

 * The high_risk precision is 4% and the recall is 67%.

 * The low_risk precision is 100% and the recall is 91%.
+The recall is 91% because of a low number of false positives.

 ![image info](./Resources/balancedrandomforestclassifier.png)